vascokk/vascokk.github.com/source/_posts/2013-03-23-erlang-how-to-create-and-compile-module-in-run-time.markdown

 Now, we are going to create each of the above, using the functions provided by erl\_syntax module:

-1. Module:
+1. "module" attribute:

-In fact the "-module(div\_test)" is a module attribute with argument - the name of the module:
+"-module(div\_test)" is a module attribute with argument - the name of the module:

 ``` erlang
 Module = erl_syntax:attribute(erl_syntax:atom(module),[erl_syntax:atom(div_test)]).